TL;DR

 Effective project management in content marketing requires seamless collaboration and a clear workflow among team members.

-If I were a LEGO lover, which you can tell I’m totally not—I would say something like launching a content marketing project is like starting an epic build.
-Each member of the team has their own pieces they need to put in place that the others can build on.
+If I were a LEGO lover, which you can tell I’m totally not, I would say something like launching a content marketing project is like starting an epic build.
+Each member of the team has their own pieces to put in place that others can build on.
 All of us are guided by a blueprint to ensure success.

 Regular meetings and check-ins can help ensure alignment on goals and timelines.
-And it’s vital to encourage open communication and provide a platform for your team members to share ideas and feedback.
+Encourage open communication.
+Give your team space to share ideas and feedback.

 We use Slack for communication (and Wordle scores) and Asana to manage our workflow.